Rozakos/BI/README.md

 # Business Intelligence System for a Veterinary Clinic

-This BI System is created to assist the veterinarians employed in a veterinart clinic, in the decising-making process of what drugs / prescriptions should be avoided for the animals they are looking after.
+This BI System is created to assist the veterinarians employed in a veterinart clinic, in the decision-making process of what drugs / prescriptions should be avoided for the animals they are looking after.

 In order to run it in your machine the following steps must be followed